 The human immunodeficiency virus (HIV) changes (mutates) often.
-Sometimes these changes make the virus resistant to a particular medicine or class of medicines, which means the medicine is no longer effective against the virus.
-When this happens, the medicine no longer controls virus growth (replication) or protects the immune system.
+Sometimes these changes make the virus resistant to a medicine or class of medicines.
+This means the medicine no longer works against the virus.
+When this happens, treatment can fail.
+The medicine no longer controls virus growth (replication) or protects the immune system.

-The virus is initially resistant to one or more antiretroviral medicines, or the virus mutates and stops responding to the medicines.
+The virus is already resistant to one or more antiretroviral medicines when you start treatment, or the virus mutates and stops responding to the medicines.

 There is a change in the way your body absorbs a medicine.

-There are interactions between two or more medicines that you are taking.
+There are interactions between two or more medicines you are taking.

 You have not taken your medicine as prescribed.

-Genotyping assays detect medicine resistance mutations in the viral genes.
+Genotyping assays detect medicine resistance changes in the viral genes.
 It takes 1 to 2 weeks to get the results.

-Phenotyping assays measure the ability of viruses to grow in cells with various concentrations of antiretroviral medicines.
+Phenotyping assays measure how well viruses grow in cells with various concentrations of antiretroviral medicines.
 It takes 2 to 3 weeks to get the results.
-Phenotyping assays are not available in some areas of Canada.

 Both of these tests are done on a sample of blood taken from a vein.
 These tests may not be accurate if the resistant virus is less than 20% of the circulating virus.